-- Grape flowers are considered the “gateway” for Botrytis infections, but the pathogen can also find its way to infect the clusters later in the season from bunch closing to harvest.
+- Grape flowers are considered the “gateway” for Botrytis infection, but the pathogen can also find its way to infect the clusters later in the season from bunch closing to harvest.

 - Infections experienced at bloom (through senescing blossom parts) remain latent (dormant) until some of them resume activity and rot the berries as they begin to ripen.

 - Factors such as high humidity and physical damage (due to high-speed winds, insect, bird, or diffuse colonization of powdery mildew, etc.) during the pre-harvest period may promote activation.

-- Infections occurring closer to harvest do not undergo the latent period, and can readily cause symptoms on berries.
+- Infections occurring closer to harvest do not undergo the latent period, and can readily and rapidly cause symptoms on berries.

-- Leaf and woody tissue infections are limited, and typically do not serve as inoculum for secondary infections.
-Thus, disease management should focus on clusters.
+- Leaf and woody tissue infections are rare, and typically do not serve as inoculum for secondary infections, thus, disease management should focus on clusters.

-- Serious Botrytis losses result from spread during the post-veraison/pre-harvest period, after berries begin ripening and become highly susceptible to rot by the fungus.
+- Serious BBR losses can result from spread during post-veraison/pre-harvest period, after berries begin ripening and become highly susceptible to Botrytis and other rots.

 - Varieties with tight/compact clusters have greater susceptibility due to increased berry-to-berry spread.
 Reducing cluster compactness has been shown to reduce infections.

 - Bloom sprays are targeted to limit the establishment of latent infections.
 These are especially critical during seasons with extended wet weather during the bloom period.

-- Veraison sprays are targeted to limit the establishment of new primary infections and prevent berry to berry spread.
+- Bunch closure and veraison sprays are targeted to limit the establishment of new primary infections and prevent berry to berry spread.

-- A post-veraison (2-3 weeks pre-harvest) application may be critical to prevent spread especially under wet/humid conditions.
+- A pre-harvest application is critical to prevent spread especially under wet/humid conditions.

-Botrytis can be managed with fungicides, however, the pathogen has tremendous ability to develop fungicide resistance.
-It is thus important to select fungicides that have no or fewer resistance issues and closely follow guidelines for fungicide resistance management.
-Below is a list of single-site fungicides commonly used, grouped by frequency of resistance detected in local populations.
+Botrytis can be managed with fungicides, however, the pathogen has tremendous ability to develop resistance to these fungicides.
+It is thus important to select fungicides that have no or less resistance issues and closely follow guidelines for fungicide resistance management.
+Below are a list of single-site fungicides commonly used, grouped by frequency of resistance detected in local populations.

 High frequency of resistance detected

-- The strobies (FRAC 11) only have suppression activity against Botrytis in general.
+- The strobies (FRAC 11) only have suppression activity against BBR.
 It is not advisable to use this group for Botrytis control regardless of resistance.